foundriesio/docs/source/tutorials/configuring-and-sharing-volumes/configuring-and-sharing-volumes.rst

 In this tutorial, you will learn different techniques that will help you configure your device.

-The goal is to cover different techniques including ``fioctl config``.
+The includes using ``fioctl config``.
-With ``fioctl`` you can securely send configuration files to the device.
+With Fioctl® you can securely send configuration files to the device.
-The ``fioconfig`` service, which is a daemon running on the device, pulls the secure configuration files down and decrypts them during boot.
+``fioconfig`` —a daemon running on the device—pulls secure configuration files and decrypts them during boot.

 .. note::